rotators/Fo1in2/README.md

 # FALLOUT ET TU

-This project brings the first FALLOUT 1 into the engine of the FALLOUT 2.
+This project brings the first FALLOUT 1 into the engine of FALLOUT 2.

 ## Features
 - Replicates FALLOUT 1 in 2 almost 1:1.